-When scheduling actions to certain files, openSF uses, instead of the actual file name and location, a reference to the file's foreseen location as an environment variable.
-These variables are named starting with the dollar symbol, then "IO", then a number and the file name with no blanks, underscores or dots.
+In either case, the user can change the parameter to be sent to the tool binary.
+When scheduling actions to certain files, openSF uses a placeholder reference that is later replaced with the actual location of the file.
+These placeholders are named starting with the dollar symbol, then "IO", then a number and the file name with no blanks, underscores or dots.

 For example, \$IO0orbitxml denotes the orbital file to be generated in the proper folder by the execution process and \$IO1radaroutputnc, the NetCDF file generated by the radar module of a given simulation.
+In the same way, users can include references to the rest of openSF environment variables like \$E2E\HOME.
+Note that the syntax is always \$NAME, even in Windows.